UgonmaAjie/HR-Analysis-on-Employees/README.md

 data with user friendly navigation using Power BI.
 Data was downloaded as a csv file, and extracted into Power BI for cleaning, analysis and visualization.
 The Report consists of three pages:

-1.Home
+- Home
-2. Action
+- Action
-3. Detail
+- Detail

 ## Problem Statement

-To analyse and visualize employees , that are due for promotion and those to be laid off Length of Service in organization
+- To analyse and visualize employees ,
+- Those due for promotion or to be laid off
+- Length of Service in organization
-Total Employee by the different levels
+- Total Employee by the different levels

 ## Data transformation/Cleaning